 3. The front suspension leaks appear to have been substantially reduced.

 NB: All the above refers to my early 1st series model, later cars, in some cases, will have different part numbers.
-Refer to the pages on 1st series changes and the publications page for downloadable copies of the manuals.
+Refer to the pages on and the page for downloadable copies of the manuals.

 Postscript April 2016: